Kufa: Establishment during Umar's era

-It was also conquered for few years by the Thaqafids dynasty led by Mokhtar Al Thaqafi after conquering Basra and other parts of Iraq.

 The city was built in a circular plan according to the Partho-Sasanian architecture.

 Uthman's era

 Governorship of Al-Walid

 Following Umar's death (644), his successor Uthman replaced Mughirah with Al-Walid ibn Uqba in 645.
 This happened while the Arabs were continuing their conquest of western Persia under Uthman ibn Abi al-As from Tawwaj, but late in the 640s, these forces suffered setbacks.

 Setbacks and governorship of Abu Musa

 Uthman in 650 reorganised the Iranian frontier; both Basra and Kufa received new governors (Sa'id ibn al-'As in Kufa's case), and the east came under Basra's command while north of that remained under Kufa's.
 The few but noticeable trouble makers in Kufa sought in 654 and had Sa'id deposed and instead showed satisfaction with the return of Abu Musa, which Uthman approved seeking to please all.
 Kufa remained a source of instigations albeit from a minority.
 In 656 when the Egyptian instigators, in co-operation with those in Kufa, marched onto the Caliph Uthman in Medina, Abu Musa counselled the instigators to no avail.